Fynn, paladin, hero of Azirin, defender of Stonehaven.

 Before he could finish his question, Iliera hoisted the pickaxe over her head with tremendous force.
 It came down against the seam with a resounding thud and energy shot through the many cracks and crevices that were etched within.

 “There you have it,” she said cheerily.
-“Felslate.”
+“Ferinslate.”

 Fynn was dumbfounded.
 “You figured that out from the book?”

 “No,” she said.
-“I learned that about a hundred years ago.
+“I learned that many years ago from my own trainer.
 I agree with you.
 The book is nonsense.
 You’ll have to become a skilled miner in another way.”

 “Can’t you just teach me?”